 The Top 11

-#6 - Godot Galéria (location; Tuesday to Friday 9 a.m. to 2 p.m., Saturday 10 AM to 1 PM): Another early bird on Bartók Béla Boulevard, Godot Galéria represents an established group of Hungarian artists from the so called “middle-generation”.
-One of them is drMáriás, a provocative pop-art painter (often depicting Hungarian politicians, including the current prime minister).
-Another is Imre Bukta, whose paintings and installations portray the hopelessness of rural Hungary.
+#6 - Godot Galéria (location; Tuesday to Friday 9 a.m. to 2 p.m., Saturday 10 a.m. to 1 p.m.): Another early bird on Bartók Béla Boulevard, Godot Galéria represents the best of Hungary's “middle-generation,” including drMáriás, whose provocative portrait series have also featured the current prime minister, and Imre Bukta, known for paintings that depict the hopelessness of rural Hungary.

 Dalma Eged is an Editor at ÚjMűvészet Magazine.